gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 &nbsp;

 ### Download and install Stroom v7 (docker version)
-The installation example below is for stroom version 7.0.beta.45 - but is appliacle to other stroom v7 versions.
+The installation example below is for stroom version 7.0.beta.45 - but is applicable to other stroom v7 versions.
-As a suitable stroom user e.g. aasuser - download and unpack the stroom software.
+As a suitable stroom user e.g. stroomuser - download and unpack the stroom software.

 - wget https://github.com/gchq/stroom-resources/releases/download/stroom-stacks-v7.0-beta.41/stroom_proxy-v7.0-beta.45.tar.gz
 - tar zxf stroom-stacks…………..